Rack Safety Inspection Services

 Does my pallet racking have to be inspected?

-Yes, Canadian regulations state that all facilities with pallet racking must conduct regular expert inspections.
+Yes, Canadian regulations state that all facilities with pallet racking shall conduct regular inspections and it is recommended.
 American OSHA regulations state that all facilities must have a program for “systematic identification of workplace hazards”.

 Can’t I just inspect the racking by myself?

-Routine monthly (partial) inspections can be conducted by internal staff but annual (full) inspections must be conducted by outside experts.
+Routine monthly inspections can be conducted by internal staff but annual (full) inspections are recommended to be conducted by outside experts.
 CSA A344 stipulates that an expert must specialize in pallet racking, have structural engineering knowledge, perspective that has been developed over many facilities and be under the supervision of a Professional Engineer (P.Eng).

 How often should my racking be inspected?